-Early preventative intervention amongst young children can reduce these future disparities and save the tremendous investment of effort involved in creating corrective plans.
-Evidence published by the World Bank shows that an additional dollar invested in quality early childhood programs yields a return of between $6 dollars and $17 dollars.
-Economic research proves that greater investment during the early years of a child’s development is highly lucrative and will produce greater revenue in the long term.
+Early preventative intervention on young children can reduce these future disparities and save the tremendous investment of effort involved in creating corrective plans.
+Evidence published by the World Bank shows that an additional dollar invested in quality early childhood programs yields a return of between $6 to $17 dollars.
+Economic research proves that greater investment during the early years of a child’s development is highly lucrative and will bring greater revenue and value in the long term.

-The array of services for young children in the State of Israel is built like patchwork and is divided on both the national and municipal levels amongst five government ministries, a range of local authorities, and dozens of organizations working on the ground.
+The array of services for young children in the State of Israel is divided on both the national and municipal levels amongst five government ministries, a range of local authorities, and dozens of organizations working on the ground.

 Consequently, there is:

-- an absence of overall government policy and responsibility for the development of the country’s children
+- an absence of overall government policy and responsibility for the proper development of the country’s children

 - an absence of awareness of the critical importance of early childhood care and its ROI